Restaurant Insurance Market Update 2021

 The restaurant sector, no doubt, has been through a lot in the last 18 months.
-But recent statistics show that through July 2021 the industry has had steady growth each month since February, with sales volume reaching close to pre-pandemic levels.
+But recent statistics show that through July 2021, the industry has had steady growth each month since February, with sales volume reaching close to pre-pandemic levels.
 Although it’s still unclear how the delta variant will impact the industry, we’ve seen remarkable resilience from restaurateurs.
-The pandemic sparked new ideas and lit the fire under trends that were already taking place.
+The pandemic sparked new ideas and lit the fire under trends already occurring.

 Digital Ordering Is Here to Stay

-During the pandemic, digital ordering ballooned, with takeout becoming an increased or new revenue stream for many establishments, including for high-end restaurants that may have once shied away from to-go orders.
+During the pandemic, digital ordering ballooned, with takeout becoming an increased or new revenue stream for many establishments, including high-end restaurants that may have once shied away from to-go orders.
 In fact, those operations that don’t offer takeout are the exception today.
 Some set up in-house service while others use third-party delivery vendors for deliveries.
-Expectations are that restaurants will continue to expand their takeout and delivery offerings, as many have made significant investments in customer-facing technologies for delivery and curbside pickup as they realized the need to be more nimble.
+Expectations are that restaurants will continue to expand their takeout and delivery offerings.
+Many have invested significantly in customer-facing technologies for delivery and curbside pickup as they realized the need to be more nimble.

 Take a look at some stats: